 Unless you want exotic animals for educational purposes or exhibition, you cannot keep them as pets.
 Exotic animals include primates, bears, poisonous reptiles, large cats, and wolves.
 A permit is needed even for educational and exhibitory purposes.

 Non-native animals listed in the law are illegal to keep as pets.
-Educational and exhibitory purposes need a license and anyone can keep primates as pets.
+Animals used for educational and exhibitory purposes need a license, and anyone can keep primates as pets.
 But you can keep a non-human primate.

-As of 2007, Washington state laws changed to restrict dangerous animals from being kept as pets.
-This list includes bears, wolves, large cats, alligators, primates and more.
+In 2007, Washington state laws changed to restrict dangerous animals from being kept as pets.
+This list includes bears, wolves, large cats, alligators, primates, and more.

-A fee of $2.00 is issued to get a permit for native species that were legally acquired.
 Dangerous non-native wild animals were outlawed in 2015 unless previously in possession, so long as a permit is obtained.
+You cannot possess dangerous non-native wild animals, including bears, elephants, gray wolves, big cats, rhinoceroses, many primates, and others.

 Game animals are regulated and exotic species (anything not found in the wild in the state or domesticated) are illegal to possess as pets.